RiboRings/StructuralAnalysis/README.md

 # StructuralAnalysis
-This repo contains a structural analysis on the human granzyme B, that was written in Rmarkdown
+This repo contains a structural analysis on the human granzyme B.

+To view it, run:

+`rmarkdown::render("Report.Rmd", output_format="html_document2")`